Lip-CPII/SmartFashion/README.md

 sudo apt-get install libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libx264-dev libavresample-dev -Y
 ```

+If pre-builts are used, download and unzip.
 Make sure the folders hierachy is similar as following:
 ```console
 /path/to/repository/
 SmartFashion